VisionExpo/LegalLens-RAG-Agent/README.md

 ---

-LegalLens is a **next-generation legal document intelligence platform** designed to analyze long, complex legal contracts (100+ pages) with **layout awareness, low latency, and human-in-the-loop validation**.
+SamvidAI is a **next-generation legal document intelligence platform** designed to analyze long, complex legal contracts (100+ pages) with **layout awareness, low latency, and human-in-the-loop validation**.

-Unlike traditional OCR or text-only NLP pipelines that flatten documents and lose structure, LegalLens introduces **OpticalRAG** — a visual-first, retrieval-augmented architecture that preserves spatial context while dramatically reducing token cost, latency, and hallucinations.
+Unlike traditional OCR or text-only NLP pipelines that flatten documents and lose structure, SamvidAI introduces **OpticalRAG** — a visual-first, retrieval-augmented architecture that preserves spatial context while dramatically reducing token cost, latency, and hallucinations.

 > **Philosophy**
 > *We do not replace attorneys.
 We empower them.*
-> LegalLens automates extraction, risk flagging, and summarization so legal experts can focus on judgment, validation, and strategy.
+> SamvidAI automates extraction, risk flagging, and summarization so legal experts can focus on judgment, validation, and strategy.

 ---

-## 🚀 Why LegalLens?
+## 🚀 Why SamvidAI?

 ### ❌ The Problem